 12. Mango Languages – Extensive coverage of 70 major languages

 Mango Languages uses a proven method called Intuitive Language Construction.
-Basically, it targets the four important pillars of learning a language to a native’s fluency level.
+It targets the four important pillars of learning a language to a native’s fluency level.

 You can choose your skill level in a language and start from there.
-However, if you’re a beginner, the app will focus on building your vocabulary and pronunciation first.
+However, if you’re a beginner, the app will first focus on building your vocabulary and pronunciation.
 After that, your grammar in the language will be reviewed.

 If the algorithm notices that the first three steps are complete, you’ll move on to cultural contexts.
 Learning a language in this manner helps you understand the roots of the language better.